Summer Infant 3D lite Review

 Our Analysis and Test Results

 Summer Infant was created in 1985 by William Lockett III.
-Looking for a safe place to place his baby (Summer) while he did other things, this new father created the original bouncy seat.
-Since the creation of the bouncy seat, Summer Infant has continued to make a wide range of economical baby products from monitors to strollers, to cribs and bathtubs.
+Looking for a safe location to place his baby (Summer), this new father created the original bouncy seat.
+Since the creation of the baby bouncer, Summer Infant has continued to make a wide range of economical baby products, including monitors, strollers, infant bathtubs, and more.

 Performance Comparison